Ancestral Wisdom Strengthens Modern Changemaking

 The Andean people are focused on caretaking, which focuses on a concept that is woven throughout native cultures all around the world.
 This concept of sacred reciprocity– the idea that I, as an embodied soul, am here for service- tells us that we are also here to connect, enjoy, and fully experience the miracles of what life is.
 Sacred reciprocity stands as an antidote for so many of the ills of Western industrialized culture.
 The simple imperative for all of us in the technological and industrialized world is to make a priority: taking care of one another, taking care of the earth, and being present and joyous.

 Jeff Firewalker Schmitt is an educator, folk healer, master ceremonialist, musician, and scientist.
-He has given nearly 200 invited presentations (including a TEDx talk and keynote at the Global Philosophy Forum) over the past 35 years.
-His passionate focus is personal and planetary healing and one of his greatest joys is sharing knowledge and wisdom.
+He has given nearly 200 invited presentations (including a TEDx talk and a keynote at the Global Philosophy Forum) over the past 35 years.
+His passionate focus is personal and planetary healing, and one of his greatest joys is sharing knowledge and wisdom.
 He has taught transformative workshops in the US and Europe for the past 25 years.
 He leads the Eagle Condor Council, one of the premier organizations focused on Andean Nature Mysticism.

 Contact Jeff: jeff@eaglecondorcouncil.org